OWASP/Top10/2017/en/0x05-Introduction.md

 **Use tools wisely**.
 Security vulnerabilities can be quite complex and buried in mountains of code.
 In many cases, the most cost-effective approach for finding and eliminating these weaknesses is human experts armed with good tools.

 **Push left, right, and everywhere**.
 Focus on making security an integral part of your culture throughout your development organization.
-Find out more in the [OWASP Software Assurance Maturity Model (OpenSAMM)]().
+Find out more in the [OWASP Software Assurance Maturity Model (SAMM)]().

 ## Attribution